CONTACT US 020 3129 3301

 • Packed dimensions and volume in the rucksack are as important as weight

-• Single-skin or double-skin:
+• Single-wall or double-wall:

 • Liveability and capacity: